Ebbets Field: Construction

-Ray Caldwell pitching in the first exhibition game at Ebbets Field, April 5, 1913.
-The dirt walkway visible between the mound and the plate disappeared after the 1910s.
+Ray Caldwell pitching in the first exhibition game at Ebbets Field, April 5, 1913: The dirt walkway visible between the mound and the plate disappeared after the 1910s.

 After locating the prospective new site to build a permanent stadium to replace the old wooden Washington Park, Dodgers' owner Charles Ebbets acquired the property over several years, starting in 1908, by buying lots until he owned the entire block.
-Ebbets Field was bounded by Bedford Avenue to the east, Sullivan Place to the South, Cedar Street (renamed McKeever Place in 1932) to the west, and Montgomery Street to the north.
+Ebbets Field was bounded by Bedford Avenue to the east, Sullivan Place to the south, Cedar Street (renamed McKeever Place in 1932) to the west, and Montgomery Street to the north.

 The land included the site of a garbage dump called Pigtown, so named because of the pigs that once ate their fill there and the stench that filled the air.
 At the groundbreaking, the site was described as containing several old houses, shanties, goats, and tomato cans, and although the streets bordering the field were mapped, two of them had not been built yet.

 Construction began on March 4, 1912.
 The cornerstone, a piece of Connecticut granite that held newspapers, pictures of baseball players, cards, telegrams, and almanacs, was laid on July 6, 1912.
 At the laying ceremony, Ebbets said that the ballpark was going to be ready for play on September 1, and that Brooklyn was going to win the National League pennant in 1913.

-Neither of Ebbets' predictions was correct: on August 29, 1912, as the deadline drew near and it was obvious that due to an ironworker's strike the ballpark was not even close to being finished, it was announced that Ebbets had sold a 50% interest in the team to brothers Stephen W. and Edward J. McKeever, who had built their fortune in contracting and were able to speed along the construction.
-Though the sale led to management troubles years later, by early 1913 Ebbets Field was ready, and would become the home of some of baseball's greatest dramas.
+Neither of Ebbets' predictions was correct; on August 29, 1912, as the deadline drew near and due to an ironworker's strike, the ballpark obviously was not even close to being finished, Ebbets announced that he had sold a 50% interest in the team to brothers Stephen W. and Edward J. McKeever, who had built their fortune in contracting and were able to speed along the construction.
+Though the sale led to management troubles years later, by early 1913, Ebbets Field was ready, and would become the home of some of baseball's greatest dramas.

-Newspaper coverage in the spring of 1913 was filled with glowing praise about the new park, calling it "A Monument to the National Game" and predicting it could last 200 years: in the end it only lasted 47 years, failing to survive the exit of the Dodgers for Los Angeles in 1957.
+Newspaper coverage in the spring of 1913 was filled with glowing praise about the new park, calling it "A Monument to the National Game" and predicting it could last 200 years: in the end, it only lasted 47 years, failing to survive the exit of the Dodgers for Los Angeles in 1958.